eimis-ans/matrix-double-bridge/slack-bridge/readme.md

 On Slack:

-- Also don't forget to invite the slack bot to the slack channel
+- Also don't forget to invite the slack bot to the slack channel (App / your invite to a channel / select your channel )